ChackDan/Service-Fabric/Scripts/ServiceFabricRPHelpers/README.txt

 README:

-This module provides helper methods for deploying and upgrading ServiceFabric clusters
+This module provides helper methods for adding/removing Nodes and for adding certs to the keyvault for use in the Service Fabric Cluster

 1. Goto module directory
 2. Import module